Cloud Engineer Job Description, Roles, Salary In 2021

 Job listings on various recruiters platforms seek cloud engineers with at least three to five years’ experience with cloud services, including open source technology, software development, system engineering, scripting languages, and multiple cloud provider environments.

-Additionally, cloud engineers should have a background building or designing Web services in the cloud.
+Additionally, cloud engineers should have a background in building or designing Web services in the cloud.

 A cloud engineer position can be divided into multiple roles, like the following.